 - Try to maintain a healthy weight.
 Obesity is a risk factor for prostate cancer.

 - Talk proactively with your doctor about your risk for prostate cancer.
 If you’re over 40 and haven’t discussed your risk level with your doctor or urologist, I suggest you make an appointment.
-Depending on your risk factors, you and your doctor can work together to create an action plan that works best for you, which may include a prostate-specific antigen (PSA) test to screen for prostate cancer.
+Depending on your risk factors, you and your doctor can work together to create an action plan that works best for you, which may include a prostate cancer screening.

 Also, if you’ve been experiencing any unusual urinary or erectile symptoms, don’t ignore them.
 Make a primary care appointment, for starters.